By: Jae Superior

 Our fathers didn’t know it.

-Our coaches didn’t talk about it.
+Our coaches never talked about it.

 But here’s the truth:

 Eroticism is not weakness.
-It’s mastery.
+It’s mastery!

 It’s the difference between:

-- Just fucking... and creating an experience.
+Just fucking... and creating an unforgettable experience.

-- Being touched... and being worshipped.
+Being touched... and being worshipped.

 The Body as Temple: Your Erotic Engine